Disclosure: As an Amazon Associate I earn from qualifying purchases. Some links in this article are affiliate links, at no extra cost to you.

 Weight and size

-A standard card weighs about 1.7–1.9 grams — my digital scale is part of the routine for anything valuable.
+A standard card weighs about 1.7–1.9 grams, my digital scale is part of the routine for anything valuable.
 Fakes drift lighter or heavier.
 Size: stack the card with known-real ones; a card standing proud or short of the stack, even fractionally, is a red flag.
 Neither test alone convicts, but combined with the others the picture gets clear fast.

 If you've already bought fakes

-Marketplace protections are your friend: eBay's money-back guarantee and proxy/marketplace dispute systems generally side with the buyer on counterfeits — document with photos immediately, report the listing, and never resell a known fake "as is" — knowingly selling counterfeits is illegal, full stop.
-[Your experience with a dispute, if any.]
-And the best defense stays upstream: buying habits and seller vetting, which I cover in how I evaluate lots.
+Marketplace protections are your friend: eBay's money-back guarantee and proxy dispute systems generally side with the buyer on counterfeits, document with photos immediately and report the listing.
+And never resell a known fake "as is": knowingly selling counterfeits is illegal, full stop.
+The best defense stays upstream, buying habits and seller vetting, covered in how I evaluate lots.